 While GLBA compliance has been largely self-regulated in the past, the shift from the Department of Education in recent years, as well as continued enhancements to requirements like these updates to the Safeguards Rule, continue to make it apparent that ensuring your information security program can meet the requirements from a baseline compliance standard (like the NIST SP 800-171) should be a priority for your senior leaders.

-If your institution has questions regarding how the updates to the Safeguards Rule may impact your current information security program or would like to discuss how to begin assessing your environment against the NIST SP 800-171, your dedicated CampusGuard Team can schedule time with your team to review.
+If your institution has questions regarding how the updates to the Safeguards Rule may impact your current information security program or would like to discuss how to begin assessing your environment against the NIST SP 800-171, your dedicated CampusGuard Team can schedule time with your team to review, contact us today.

 Additional Guidance from our Security Advisor team: